gavyeah8616/gavyeah-s-game-engine/README.md

 1. download the code
 2. uzip the code
 3. go in src and then scripts and make a new python file or edit main.py

+# instructions to run the code
+1. run run.bat